specklesystems/speckle-docs/user/FAQs.md

 This means that you can totally deploy your own Speckle server without ever having to depend on us!

-## What is a Project?
+## What is a project?

 **Projects** are collections of data inside Speckle.
-You can see a Project as a folder or a repository.
+You can see a project as a folder or a repository.

-## What is a Version?
+## What is a version?

-Data in a Project is stored in **Versions**, which are snapshots of data in time.
-Every time you send to Speckle from a connector, a Version is created.
+Data in a Project is stored in **versions**, which are snapshots of data in time.
+Every time you send to Speckle from a connector, a version is created.

-## What is a Model?
+## What is a model?

-Versions can also be organized in **Models**, for instance, to have multiple design options or to store data by discipline.
-If a Project has only one Model and has no name it can be referred to as _main_.
+Versions can also be organized in **models**, for instance, to have multiple design options or to store data by discipline.
+If a project has only one model and has no name it can be referred to as _main_.

-## What is a Connector?
+## What is a connector?

 **Connectors** are plugins for design and analysis software, they let you exchange geometry and BIM data with Speckle (send and receive it)

-## The Speckle Server is unreachable
+## The Speckle server is unreachable

 When a Speckle Server is unreachable a few things could be going on.